6078 Haley Center

 PhD, University of Rochester

 Kelly Dean Jolley works in theory of judgment, philosophical psychology, metaphilosophy, the history of twentieth-century philosophy, ancient philosophy and philosophy of religion.
 He has written on Plato, Aristotle, Montaigne, Kant, Emerson, Thoreau, Frege, Wittgenstein, Austin and Merleau-Ponty.
-He also interested in skepticism and aesthetics.
-He is the author of The Concept 'Horse' Paradox and Wittgensteinian Conceptual Investigations (Ashgate), the editor of (and contributor to) Ludwig Wittgenstein: Key Concepts (Acumen/Routledge), and the author of many essays.
-His book of poetry, Stony Lonesome, was published by New Plains Press.
-He has recently finished a book on the TV show Chuck.
+He is also interested in skepticism and aesthetics.
+He is the author of The Concept 'Horse' Paradox and Wittgensteinian Conceptual Investigations (Ashgate/Routledge), the editor of (and contributor to) Ludwig Wittgenstein: Key Concepts (Acumen/Routledge), and the author of many essays.
+He has published a book of poetry, Stony Lonesome, and recently published a novel, Big Swamp.
 He is past chair of the Department of Philosophy and past Alumni Professor.

 philosophical psychology, philosophy of religion, metaphilosophy, aesthetics